sokolicA/DEFAULT_SETUP/README.txt

 00_Data contains raw and processed data files.

 01_Scripts contains functions and code.
+	000_Run_All: Runs scripts / reports.
-	001_Packages: Installs general packages
+	00_Install_Packages: Installs general packages
-	002_Custom_Functions: General user-defined functions
+	00_Custom_Functions: General user-defined functions
-	010_Import: Used if data has to be imported manually from various sources
+	001_Import: Used if data has to be imported manually from various sources
-	011_Wrangle: Contains data transformations.
-Used to clean/tidy data.
+	002_Tidy: Contains data cleaning.
+	003_Transform: Data transformations.
-	012_Explore: Explore and visualize data.
+	004_Visualize: Explore and visualize data.
 Find patterns, problems, etc. Further cleaning can be done in this step if necessary.
+	005_Model: Modeling.

 02_Reports contains report documents - Rmarkdown files and presentations.